ROSS-org/ross-org.github.io/_posts/2018-02-16-instrumentation.md

 (e.g., if you run both GVT-based and real time instrumentation, you get a file with the GVT data and a 2nd file for the real time sampling).
 ROSS will create a directory called stats-output that these files will be placed in.

+The format of the data is described on the [Data Sample Format page](data-format.html).
 There is a basic binary reader for all of the instrumentation modes being developed in the [ROSS Binary Reader repo](https://github.com/caitlinross/ross-binary-reader).
 For the time being, ROSS will output a README file in the stats-output directory with the given filename prefix.